wsrn829/wsrn829/README.md

 Full Stack Software Engineer
 ----------------------------

-Just like languages, designing is a form of communication.
-I am obsessed with the future me,\
-who could "effortlessly" implement all kinds of designs she likes with code.\
+As a dedicated Full-Stack Engineer with over 1000 hours of training in Agile environments, I bring hands-on experience spanning the entire software development lifecycle, from planning to implementation.
+Proficient in CI/CD processes, I specialize in ensuring smooth software deployments.
+Thriving in cross-functional teams, I foster collaborative problem-solving to guarantee the timely delivery of high-quality software solutions.
+Leveraging my background in social science research, I instill a user-centric approach, emphasizing the broader impact of development decisions. *Let's work together to bring your ideas to life!*

 [*React Docs - Empowering efficient and responsive user interfaces with JavaScript.*](https://react.dev/)\
 [*MDN Web Docs - Your one-stop resource for web development.*](https://developer.mozilla.org/en-US/)\
 [*Django Docs - The web framework for perfectionists with deadlines.*](https://docs.djangoproject.com/en/4.2/ref/settings/)

 * 🖥️  See my portfolio at [*https://sarinawuphd.com*](http://sarinawuphd.com)
-* 🧠  I'm learning React, JavaScript, AI, TailwindCSS, CI/CD, and various Cloud Platforms.
+* 🧠  I'm learning React, Redux, AI, AWS, and TailwindCSS
 * 🧠  I thoroughly enjoyed dedicating my entire spring break last year to improving my Django skills.\
       Upon reviewing my Django projects, I find that I am still comfortable using them and have already deployed some of them.
 * 🤝  I'm open to collaborating on AI Projects.